system76/docs/content/pop-shell.md

 sudo dnf install gnome-shell-extension-pop-shell
 ```

+After installing, open the Extensions app and enable the toggle for `Pop Shell`.

 #### For Arch

 <u>Pop Shell</u> is packaged in the AUR, but for the keyboard shortcuts to work, you will need to build it from source like we did above.